-If at the initial review stage a decision has been made not to refer to police and/or children's social care, the DSL will conduct a further review.
+If at the initial review stage a decision has been made not to refer to police and/or children's social care, the DSL will conduct a further review to establish the facts and assess the risk.

 They will hold interviews with the pupils involved (if appropriate) to establish the facts and assess the risks.